driangle/simple-state-machine/README.md

-# ggr-sm : A simple lightweight state machine in Scala
+# simple-state-machine : A simple lightweight state machine in Scala

 This package contains a simple and lightweight library for implementing state machines in Scala.
 The library allows the client to user their own state, input types and transition functions.